AguaClara/UASB/UASB_Manual_Spring2018.md

 Whole paragraph really unclear.
 There will be tube settlers inside the UASb reactor?
 </div>

-This document serves to calculate the size of the tube settler, the number of plates required, and the overall height of the settling arm.
+The below code serves to calculate the size of the tube settler, the number of plates required, and the overall height of the settling arm.

 <div class="alert alert-block alert-danger">
 Consider "This code" instead of "This document"